-Students are required to closely study four prescribed texts (which are widely regarded as quality literature), one drawn from each of the following categories: Shakespearean drama, prose fiction, poetry OR drama.
-The remaining text may be film, media or nonfiction text or may be selected from one of the categories above.
+- at least four prescribed texts, one drawn from each of the following categories: Shakespearean drama; prose fiction; poetry OR drama.
+The remaining text may be film or media or a nonfiction text OR may be selected from one of the categories already used - at least two additional prescribed texts from the list provided in Module C: The Craft of Writing at least one related text in the Common module: Texts and Human Experiences.
+External Assessment: HSC - 2 written examinations.